We individually evaluate all products and services we recommend. If you click on links on our website, we may earn a commission.

 To use a firearm magazine as a storage unit, it must completely cover the shell with no open areas.
 The loaded magazine needs to be in the same box as your unloaded firearm.

-However, some airlines limit the amount of ammo to 11 pounds or 5 Kg, while others say you can take a reasonable amount of ammo that is for personal use only.
-Also, some airlines say you can pack ammo in the magazine, yet others prohibit packed magazines.
+However, some airlines limit the amount of ammo to 11 pounds or 5 Kg, while others say you can take a reasonable amount for personal use only.
+Also, some airlines say you can pack the bullets in the magazine, yet others prohibit packed magazines.
 Please check with your airline for individual rules regarding locking ammo boxes for airline travel.

-Or you can simplify the whole process by storing your gun in a TSA approved hard-sided case and your ammunition in separate airline approved ammo boxes.
-Cases that are hard-sided, locked, and secure.
+Or you can simplify the whole process by storing your gun in a TSA approved hard-sided case and your ammunition in separate locking ammo box for airline travel.
+Each case must be hard-sided, locked, and secure.
 Then, place them both in your checked luggage.

 One more rule: you must declare your firearms and ammo when you check in at the ticket counter.
-You must have both locked and have a key in your possession at all times.
+You must have both locked or your ammo in your locked gun case and a key in your possession at all times.

-The TSA approved ammunition cases are specifically designed to safely transport firearms and ammunition in compliance with airport security regulations.
+A TSA-approved ammo box is specifically designed to transport firearms and ammunition safely, in compliance with airport security regulations.

 tsa approved ammo box88